 Accountancy experts – we’re the largest provider of accountancy training in the North West of England.
 Learn from qualified accountants who are active in the field.

 Triple crown - study in a Business School that has prestigious triple accreditation from EQUIS, AACSB and AMBA.

-Professional exam exemptions – qualify for exemptions with professional bodies including the ACCA, Chartered Institute of Management Accountants (CIMA), and Institute of Chartered Accountants in England and Wales (ICAEW).
+Professional exam exemptions – qualify for exemptions with professional bodies including the ACCA, and Institute of Chartered Accountants in England and Wales (ICAEW).

 Location –study in the engine room of the Northern Powerhouse.
 The Business School is in the heart of Manchester, one of Europe’s largest financial sectors.

 Free access to Bloomberg Terminal – a leading global platform used by the world’s banks, corporations and government agencies for news, data, analytics and research.

 Experience the world – discover what it’s like to work in accountancy and finance through our excellent industry connections, or study abroad at one of our international partner institutions.

 Regular industry events – attend guest talks and masterclasses, network with businesses, or take part in events in the Accounting, Finance and Banking Society’s programme.